rapidsai/notebooks/cuml/README.md

 Note that the timing differences depend upon the exact dataset being used.
 Also, the dbscan algorithm implemented in version 0.4.0 of cuML is equivalent to `algorithm=brute` in [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html)

 ## knn_demo

-The `knn_demo` notebook demonstrates how cuml establishes interoperability between `cudf` and `faiss-gpu`.
-There is native support for this demo with CUDA 9.2.
-With CUDA 10.0, the user must build `faiss-gpu` from source with [GPU support](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md).

 Typical output of the cells processing knn looks like: